-This week we invited Laura Asplin our Clinical Marketing Manager to share one of her favourite experiences since joining the JO team last year.
+This week we invited Laura Asplin, our Clinical Marketing Manager, to share one of her favourite experiences since joining the JO team last year.

 It was a pleasure meeting Darcy and her Mum at their home to discuss her knee injury and fit her Breg knee brace.
-Darcy is a very happy 11 year old in to sport and not wanting injury to slow her down or hold her back from her dreams.
+Darcy is a very happy 11-year-old in to sport and not wanting injury to slow her down or hold her back from her dreams.
 Darcy’s Mum, Jane, is very supportive in all her daughter wishes to pursue and similarly does not want to let anything prevent her from engaging in her hobbies.

-Darcy is a very active, sporty 11 year old.
+Darcy is a very active, sporty 11-year-old.
 Whilst playing football at school in 2020 Darcy felt a pop in her knee, she was unable to continue playing and rested her knee with an ice pack for a few days.
 She visited the GP with her Mum and they were advised to rest it and get back to activity gradually.
 One afternoon she was coming down the stairs at home and once again felt a pop and her Mum heard an audible pop too.
 At this stage Mum felt something was not right and so they arranged an MRI scan independently.
 Darcy then saw Mr Peter Thompson at the Warwickshire Nuffield Hospital.

-The MRI of Darcy’s knee showed an ACL tear and meniscus injury which required surgical intervention.
+The MRI of Darcy’s knee showed an ACL tear and meniscus injury, which required surgical intervention.

 “Wearing the brace makes me trust my knee again!”

-Mr Peter Thompson is a Consultant Orthopaedic Surgeon, based in Warwickshire, specialising exclusively in knee surgery and sports injuries of the lower limb.
+Mr Peter Thompson is a Consultant Orthopaedic Surgeon based in Warwickshire, specialising exclusively in knee surgery and sports injuries of the lower limb.

 Laura Asplin is the Clinical Marketing Manager at Joint Operations.
-With extensive clinical experience from being a specialist physiotherapist working full time in elite sport through to working with patients and Consultants in the NHS.
+With extensive clinical experience from being a specialist physiotherapist working full time in elite sport to working with patients and Consultants in the NHS.
 Laura is passionate about knee injuries and rehabilitation and enjoys seeing patients relieved of their pain.